LazzaAU/skill_InternetRadio/README.md

 - Add your own radio stations to the existing list

-Please read skill instructions for further details:
+Please read skill instructions for further details

 Supported streaming formats are :
 - *.pls URLS